 Str Nick Wall

 Loaded with freight for Ft Benton, Capt Poe was the first arrival in the spring of 1870.
 On May 26, the Nick Wall docked with 200 tons of freight and 36 passengers.
 Gen Philip Sherman and his staff boarded the Nick Wall for down river trip.
 The down passenger count was 25.
-Downward freight was unrecorded.
+Freight downward was unrecorded.

 On Sunday night Dec 18, 1870, the Nick Wall met a tragic end when it snagged and sunk near Napoleon, AR with 15 cabin and 135 deck passengers.
 Here a grisly incident occurred that Mark Twain retold in “Life on the Mississippi”.
 Though injured himself by the falling roof Capt Thomas W Poe, attempting to save his wife trapped in a stateroom, chopped a hole in the roof with an ax striking the unfortunate Martha Jane Poe in the head.
 Her body was returned to Georgetown for burial.
 Thirty-nine lives, nine cabin and thirty deck passengers, were lost including Capt Poe’s nephew, Charles McClure.